kajalsandha/Kajal_8972108_Assignment03_SEP/README.md

 **Feature:** Training questions are automatically categorized into specific categories according to topic and level of difficulty.
 **Result:** During training,developers can quickly find particular questions.

+**2.Question and Answer Separation:**
+**Feature:** Keep the solutions in an area with restricted access.
+Until developers verify that they have tried the query, answers are displayed.
+**Result:** Encourages self-evaluation and makes sure developers use their knowledge before finding answers.